EricHype/scratch_interview/README.md

 # 5) Things still to do/stuff I'm not that happy with.

 This implementation is laregly a brute force one, given the nebulous nature of the problem, which is massively inefficient.
 Seriously, it took me a full day of working on it and re-reading the problem before I finally figured out what Scratch was probably trying to have me code so they could evaluate.

-Sadly, by that time, I had already put a lot of hours into the single-parameter routes and the tests that go with them, so I ended up shorting what was probably the more important stuff they'd like to see in the multi-parameter route and backing repository.
-I really wish I had understood what was written better or the problem was written more clearly so I knew where to spend my time.
+Sadly, by the time I understood what the problem really wanted me to do, I had already put a lot of hours into the single-parameter routes and the tests that go with them.
+I unfortunately ended up shorting what was probably the more important stuff Scratch would like to see in the multi-parameter route and backing repository.
+I really wish I had understood what was written a bit better or that the problem was written more clearly so I knew where to spend my time.

 The service class violated the single object responsibility principle, so I'd love to refactor that.
-Additionally, I'd like ot add in memory indexes on the collection for different columns to speed up searches.
+Additionally, I'd like to add in memory indexes on the collection to speed up searches.
 It's not hard to get a pretty decent speed gain over the simple iterate-over-whole-collection version I did as an initial implementation.

 Lastly, this is a solution that could greatly benefit from caching, particularly if the pagination feature is heavily used.